FabioORamos/pingnoran/Study Notes/NetworkingAndHybrid.md

 -	Must not have overlapping CIDR
 -	Must update route tables in each VPCs subnets

-Site to Site VPN
+## Site to Site VPN

+Logical connection between a VPC and on-premises network encrypted using IPSec, running over the public internet
+- You can run a VPN over Direct Connect to avoid going over the public internet

+Static vs Dynamic VPN
+- Static network
+    - Simple to setup but there are limits with highly availability and direct connect setup
+    - Routes for remote side added to route tables as static routes
+    - Networks for remote side statically configured on the VPN connection
+    - No load balancing and multi-connection fail over
+- Dynamic VPN uses BGP
+    - Routes for remote side added to route tables as static routes
+    - BGP is configured on both the customer and AWS side using ASN.
+    - Networks are exchanged via BGP
+    - Multiple VPN connections provide HA and traffic distribution

+`AWS Direct Connect + VPN provides an IPsec-encrypted private connection`

-Virtual Private Gateway
+### Virtual Private Gateway (VGW)
 - VPN concentrator on the AWS side of the VPN Connection
 - VGW is created and attached to the VPC
 - Can customise ASN (Autonomous System Number)

-Customer Gateway
+### Customer Gateway (CGW)
 - Software application or physical device on customer side
 - IP Address is static and have an internet routable IP Address

 ## VPC Endpoints
 -	Allow you to connect to AWS Services using a private network